zegetech/zegetech.github.io/_posts/2020-01-04-jekyll-instant-search-with-algolia.md

 published: true
 author: Gathuku Ndung'u
 blog-image: algolia-search/image-search.jpg
 intro: We built [our](https://zegetech.com) website on Jekyll.
 Jekyll is great for developers and we love it.
 The blog posts we release have become a big source of reference for many in the team.
-As the number of posts grow, refering back to a post meant scrolling through the pages to get the posts.
+As the number of posts grow, referring back to a post meant scrolling through the pages to get the posts.
 Not a very good experience.
-We needed search.
-Static site Genarator(SSG) such as [Jekyll](https://jekyllrb.com/), [Gatsby](https://www.gatsbyjs.org/),[Gridsome](https://gridsome.org/) and [Hugo](https://gohugo.io/) are a great tool to build static websites.
+We needed a search.
+Static site generator(SSG) such as [Jekyll](https://jekyllrb.com/), [Gatsby](https://www.gatsbyjs.org/),[Gridsome](https://gridsome.org/) and [Hugo](https://gohugo.io/) are a great tool to build static websites.
 They make it easy to build and deploy sites with Zero or extremely low costs.
 However, search is one of the features not supported out of the box.
 keywords: Jekyll Search Algolia Instantsearch Widgets
 ---